-For many foods such as a packet of crisps this is absolutely fine, but yoghurts and other dairy products, meat and eggs in particular need to be eaten within a few hours of being out of the fridge and will benefit from being kept cool, particularly in hot weather.
+For many foods such as a packet of crisps this is absolutely fine, but yoghurts and other dairy products, meat and eggs and other perishable foods in particular need to be eaten within a few hours of being out of the fridge and will benefit from being kept cool, particularly in hot weather.
 So to keep cold lunch cold, put it in an insualted layer.

 While having an insulated lunch bag is entirely optional, it’s definitely good to have one.
 They are designed to keep food fresh or cold for longer periods of time.
 If you are planning to buy one for you or your child, check its size to make sure it fits your needs.